 We were also able to get out all of our Christmas cookie recipes out and get a little baking done and these Snow-Covered Coconut Christmas Tree Cookies were a big hit…as in, they are all gone!
 And…as if they couldn’t be any better than coconut cookies, they are also gluten-free!

 When Kate was in Middle and High School, we would host a Christmas Cookie Swap for her friends and their moms.
-It was such a great opportunity to enjoy the holidays and expand our cookie repertoire in the process.
+It was such a great opportunity to enjoy the holidays, get TONS of Christmas Cookie recipes and expand our cookie repertoire in the process.

 We would ask our guests to bring a couple of dozen cookies and then they would be able to gather an assortment to take home.
-These Snow-Covered Coconut Christmas Tree cookies were our contribution at several of our gatherings.
+Our family loves coconut cookies so these Snow-Covered Coconut Christmas Tree cookies were our contribution at several of our gatherings.

 One year we did add some mini chocolate chips to the batter which did add a little something extra.
 I mean, COCONUT PLUS CHOCOLATE!
 One of those combinations made in heaven.

 For your convenience, this post contains affiliate links to products I use, love and highly recommend.
 If you purchase any product through this site, I may be compensated, but you do not pay one penny more.
 You can see my full disclosure policy here.